In this post we’ll look at the supplements Rhonda takes currently.

 Melatonin is a hormone produced by our bodies to regulate the sleep-wake cycle.
 We produce melatonin as the sun sets and night sets in, and we reduce production as the sun rises and our body preps for wakefulness.

-Rhonda suggests that melatonin can be useful as we age (particularly for those 50+), because over time our natural production decreases.
+Rhonda suggests that melatonin can be useful as we age (particularly for those 50+) because our natural production decreases over time.

 The specific figure of around 10 mg likely comes from a string of research papers on sleep disruption, where ~9mg was the dose used.